PHPCSStandards/PHPCSStandards.github.io/wiki/Annotated-Ruleset.md

     Array values are specified by using "element" tags with "key" and "value" attributes.

-    NOTE: This syntax is is only supported in PHP_CodeSniffer versions 3.3.0 and greater.
+    NOTE: This syntax is only supported in PHP_CodeSniffer versions 3.3.0 and greater.
  -->
  <rule ref="Generic.PHP.ForbiddenFunctions">